pakeke-constructor/PushOps/txt_files/events.md

 # ALIAS:    kill ( ent )

+# shoot ( x, y, vx, vy )
+Shoots a bullet in a direction

 # purge ( )
 Frees all memory in preperation for new world gen (including destroying ents)